Electric vehicle suitability assessment (EVSA) for fleets

 What does EVSA mean?

-Electric Vehicle Suitability Assessment (EVSA) is a Geotab Marketplace solution developed to help fleet managers identify which vehicles are best suited to be replaced by electric vehicles.
+Electric Vehicle Suitability Assessment (EVSA) is a Geotab Marketplace solution developed to help fleet managers identify which vehicles are best suited to be replaced by electric fleet vehicles.

 EVSA analyses the driving data of the vehicles in the fleet and recommends replacement when two conditions are met: